tarcieri/hatetepe/README.md

 the gem:

     $ hatetepe
+    We're in development
     Booting from /home/lars/workspace/hatetepe/config.ru
     Binding to 127.0.0.1:3000

-You can configure the network port and interface as well as the Rackup (.ru) file to be used.
+You can configure the network port and interface as well as the Rackup (.ru) file to be used and the RACK_ENV to run in.
 More help is available via the `hatetepe help` command.

 Getting Started (Client)